FarooqAbdullah/mycred-investments/README.md

 ### Notes
 - This plugin requires WooCommerce, AffiiateWP and myCred to be installed & configured in order to perform the functions.
 - Since, it's a custom plugin made for a specific project therefore, use it on your own.
+- Strings in the add-on are tranlated to Spanish.

 ### Detail
 Once your have configured WooCommerce, AffiliateWP & myCred and activated "mycred investments" add-on, you will see a custom menu in admin section named "Investments Stats".
 There will be three different sections under this menu.